[L. (ars) medicina, healing (art)]

 The branch of medicine concerned with the physiological and pathological problems encountered by humans who enter the area beyond the earth's atmosphere.
-It includes investigation of effects of zero gravity (weightlessness), sensory deprivation, motion sickness, enforced inactivity during lengthy travels in space, and the heat and decelerative forces encountered at the time of reentry into the earth's atmosphere.
+It includes investigation of effects of microgravity (weightlessness), sensory deprivation, motion sickness, enforced inactivity during lengthy travels in space, and the heat and decelerative forces encountered at the time of reentry into the earth's atmosphere.
 With prolonged flights into space, a number of medical problems have arisen, including anemia, loss of blood volume, loss of bone, and loss of muscle mass.
 These changes also make adjustment to gravity after returning to earth difficult.

 SEE: aerospace medicine

 The branch of medicine concerned with the physiology, psychology, and pathology of athletes.
 Important aspects of sports medicine are the prevention of injuries; their diagnosis and treatment of injury, and the rehabilitation of the athlete.

 The traditional health care practices of Tibet, based primarily on the use of meditation, herbals, chanting, and other healing rituals.

 ABBR: TCM Medical practice as it developed in early Chinese civilization and philosophy and widely used today by both Asians and non-Asians.
 It is an alternative system of medicine which uses acupuncture, diet, exercise therapies, e.g., tai chi and qi gong, herbal remedies, and massage.